HSF/hsf.github.io/organization/hsf-letters.md

 ## Letters of Cooperation

-We will be happy to provide a *letter of cooperation* that can be used for any software project or funding application, incuding, e.g., individual fellowships, stating that the HSF will work with the proposer(s) if they receive funding.
+We will be happy to provide a *letter of cooperation* that can be used for any software project or funding application, including, e.g., individual fellowships, stating that the HSF will work with the proposer(s) if they receive funding.
 The HSF can also put in this letter a statement stating that the goals of the project are well aligned with the [Community White Paper]({{ site.baseurl